TritonDataCenter/node_zuora/README.md

 ## Configuration

-You need to get your config setup like so:
+You will need to get your config setup as follows:

-You will need to [download your WSDL][1] file.
-Visit settings -> Z-Billing settings -> [Download WSDL][1].
+1. [Download your WSDL][1] file by visiting Settings -> Z-Billing settings -> [Download WSDL][1].

-Create an API user account.
-Visit settings -> Admin settings -> [Add single user][2] Disable [password expiry][3] for API accounts.
+2. Create an API user account by visiting settings -> Admin settings -> [Add single user][2] Disable [password expiry][3] for API accounts.

-You may want to adjust session timeout from the 15 minute default to something longer.
+3. You may also want to adjust session timeout from the 15 minute default to something longer.
 Visit Settings -> Administrative Settings -> Security Policies

-Save the username and password of the API user with the path to your WSDL:
+4. Save the username and password of the API user with the path to your WSDL:

 ```json
     {